Sunlighter/MacroProtocol/README.md

 tool](https://devblogs.microsoft.com/dotnet/t4-command-line-tool-for-dotnet/), which worked at the time with .NET 6, but I wanted something that I could use from Visual Studio.

-Text templates are usually run at &ldquo;design time,&rdquo; which means they are run from Visual Studio.
+Text templates are usually run at &ldquo;design time,&rdquo; which usually means they are run from Visual Studio.
 The output of the text templating tool is usually checked into version control.
 The upshot is that the build process (which might be part of a CI/CD setup) just compiles the generated code from version control; it does not have to run the code generator, and the code generator can use features and services that are not available at build time.
 (Also, the generated code is usually needed for IntelliSense while writing other code.)

 Another option, which might be superior to the approach in this project, would be to write a completely stand-alone code generator with a UI.
 It would be able to find XML files describing inputs and outputs, show when the outputs are